gongpha/godotsteam/readme.md

 3.30 | Variety of small break points, refer to [3.30 changelog for details](https://godotsteam.com/changelog/godot3/)

-Known Issues
----
-- When self-compiling, **do not** use MinGW without running the extras/mingw_comp.patch first or you will experience crashing.

 Quick How-To
 ---
 For complete instructions on how to build the Godot 3.x version of GodotSteam from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/modules/) It will have the most up-to-date information.

 Alternatively, you can just [download the pre-compiled versions in our Releases section](https://codeberg.org/godotsteam/godotsteam/releases) and skip compiling it yourself!

-[To start, check out our tutorial on initializing Steam.](https://godotsteam.com/tutorials/initializing/)  There are additional tutorials with more in the works.
-You can also [check out additional Godot and Steam related videos, text, additional tools, plug-ins, etc. here.](https://godotsteam.com/resources/external/)

 License
 ---